 3. A doctor is financially stable

-A well-established doctor enjoys financial stability in life, which means that as their partner you do not have to worry about making ends meet.
+A well-established doctor enjoys financial stability in life, which means that as their partner, you do not have to worry about making ends meet.
 Conflict due to financial instability or incompatibility can become a major relationship issue.
 Many relationships and marriages suffer because of money problems.
 But dating a doctor means leading a financially secure life.
 Even if you’re dating a doctor long-distance, you always know that you can count on a secure future.

 Related Reading: 11 Signs You Are Dating A Sigma Male